-March is Social Work Month—the perfect time to highlight the critical role social workers play at Gilchrist for seriously ill patients and their families.
+March is Social Work Month—the perfect time to highlight the critical role and life-changing work social workers play at Gilchrist for seriously ill patients and their families.

 What Do Social Workers Do?

 In their life-changing work, social workers visit with patients and families to counsel them through emotional challenges.
 They draw on their knowledge and training to empower families, engender hope and reduce distress.
 Above all, they listen with empathy and help people cope.